Organic Mulch: A Complete Guide to The Best Natural Mulches

 Notes: You must turn them under or cut them down before they go to seed.
 Otherwise, they’ll spread and become a nuisance.

-Lawn Clippings as Mulch – Recommended
+Grass Clippings as Mulch – Recommended

 Depth: up to one inch.